Read time: 2 minutes

 The "Primary metric results" table on an experiment's Results tab displays the variation with the highest probability to be best:

-In this example, "Model v2" is the winning variation.
+In this example, "Modal after" is the winning variation.

 In cases where you have many metrics to consider, it can be difficult to come up with a consistent decision-making strategy.
 This is why we recommended that you choose a single, primary metric or evaluation criterion for making decisions before you start the experiment.